 (e) Nevada County has a larger CCP group which will include members listed above on page 3.
-This group is made up of line staff, county agency representatives and community partners.
-This group is selected based on their direct or indirect contact with this population and the value they can bring to this process.
+This group is made up of line staff, county agency representatives, community partners and community members.
 This group focuses on the impacts of this population and the programmatic strategies and outcomes associated with AB 109.
 They will report back to the Executive Committee with outcomes and develop collaborative solutions to address each need.